TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-assistedupgrade-rca.md

 ### Changes from version 3.2

 - By default, the [Server Side Retry (SSR)](https://docs.microsoft.com/azure/cosmos-db/prevent-rate-limiting-errors) feature is enabled.
 This means requests from the client application will not return 16500 errors.
 Instead, requests will resume until they complete or hit the 60 second timeout.
-- Per request timeout is set to 60 seconds.
+- Per request timeout is set to 60 seconds
-- MongoDB collections created on the new wire protocol version will only have the `_id` property indexed by default.
+- MongoDB collections created on the new wire protocol version will only have the `_id` property indexed by default

 ### Action required when upgrading from 3.2